zxc916684603/ecs/intl.en-US/Product Introduction/Block storage/Storage parameters and performance test.md

 \* The maximum IOPS and throughput listed in the preceding table are the maximum performance of a bare shared block storage device that is attached to two or more instances at the same time during stress tests.

-\*\* Take an SSD Shared Block Storage as an example to describe how to calculate the performance of a single disk:
+\*\* Here, an SSD Shared Block Storage is used as an example to describe the performance of a single disk:

--   The maximum IOPS: The base is 0, increase by 40 IOPS per GiB storage, and the maximum IOPS is 30,000 IOPS.
+-   The maximum IOPS: The baseline is 0 IOPS.
+It can increase by 40 IOPS per GiB of storage.
+The maximum IOPS is 30,000.
--   The maximum throughput: The base is 50 MBps, increase by 0.5 MBps per GiB storage, and the maximum throughput is 512 MBps.
+-   The maximum throughput: The baseline is 50 MBps.
+It can increase by 0.5 MBps per GiB of storage.
+The maximum throughput is 512 MBps.

 The latency varies according to the shared block storage categories as follows: